 In addition to the Evian, the two best drink offerings in the lounge are the coffee and the booze!
 For the coffee, they have an amazing machine that can make any type of espresso-based coffee drink that you want, using real milk (not that powdered stuff).
 Every morning, I made my own latte, which was far superior to anything else offered on the ship (better than Starbucks quality).
 Then, they have a happy hour every evening starting at 5:00pm – always my first stop on the way to dinner!
 The happy hour is a true open bar: any kind of wine, beer, or cocktail you could imagine.
-The bartender concocts whatever you want!
+The bartender concocts whatever you want.

 Disney Cruise Line is renowned for their “cast members” and their ability to create “magical” moments.
-That goes double (if not triple) for the on-board Concierge hosts.
+That goes double (if not triple) for the on-board Concierge managers.
 Superior service is their hallmark.
-I fondly remember one member of the Concierge hosts on the Disney Dream always saying “my pleasure” in response to all of our requests.
+I fondly remember one member of the Concierge managers on the Disney Dream always saying “my pleasure” in response to all of our requests.
 I’ve seen a similar level of service at Four Seasons Hotels and Resorts, so it does not surprise me that Disney Cruise Line strives to offer this kind of five-star service to all of its Concierge guests.

-The Concierge hosts love to surprise their guests with special gifts.
+The Concierge managers love to surprise their guests with special gifts.
 When we cruised on the Disney Magic, we were elated to find this cute two-sided Mickey emoji stuffed toy waiting for us on our bed:

 At the end of every cruise, all Concierge guests receive a beautiful parting gift: a limited-edition lithograph by Disney artist Don “Ducky” Williams.
 Here is the very frameable print that we received at the end our Disney Magic cruise:

 Speaking of the end of your Disney cruise, the Concierge managers really strive to help ease your transition off of the ship.
-If you go to the Concierge Lounge, a Concierge host will personally escort you off the ship.
+If you go to the Concierge lounge by 8:15am on disembarkation day, a Concierge manager will personally escort you off the ship.
 They will block off the elevator (using a special key), which will send you straight to the correct deck for disembarkation, and they will help you bypass the line to literally just walk off the ship.